tanujdevAI/100hires---portfolio/README.md

 ---

-## What I Learned About These Tools
+## Tools Installed and What I Learned About These Tools

 **GitHub** — A platform for hosting and sharing code.
 Developers use it to collaborate, track changes, and show their work to potential employers.